PranjalJain24/DjangoArchitecture/README.md

 ![alt text](https://github.com/PranjalJain24/DjangoArchitecture/edit/master/django-mvt-based-control-flow.png "Django Architecture")

-Here, a user requests for a resource to the Django, Django works as a controller and check to the available resource in URL.
+Here, a user requests for a resource to the Django, Django works as a controller and check to the avai,lable resource in URL.
 If URL maps, a view is called that interact with model and template, it renders a template.
 Django responds back to the user and sends a template as a response.

 ### Django Apps and Core Files